aquasecurity/starboard/docs/settings.md

 # Settings

-The Starboard CLI and Starboard Operator read configuration settings from ConfigMaps, as well as Secrets that holds confidential settings (such as a GitHub token).
-Starboard plugins read configuration and secret data from ConfigMaps and Secrets named after the plugin.
-For example, Trivy configuration is stored in the ConfigMap and Secret named `starboard-trivy-config`.
+The Starboard CLI and Trivy Operator read configuration settings from ConfigMaps, as well as Secrets that holds confidential settings (such as a GitHub token).
+Trivy-Operator plugins read configuration and secret data from ConfigMaps and Secrets named after the plugin.
+For example, Trivy configuration is stored in the ConfigMap and Secret named `trivy-operator-trivy-config`.

 The `starboard install` command ensures the `starboard` ConfigMap and the `starboard` Secret in the `starboard` namespace with default settings.
 Similarly, the operator ensures the `starboard` ConfigMap and the `starboard` Secret in